stroila/assessment/README.md

 # Assessment

-Below is a concise, structured description of **what this deployment does and how it works**, based on the provided Makefile-style workflow.
+Below is a concise, structured description of **what this deployment does and how it works**.

 ***